-Once approved to recruit workers under the PALM scheme, employers can access workers to fill unskilled, low-skilled, or semi-skilled positions for seasonal jobs (up to 9 months) or for jobs between one and 4 years.
+Once approved to recruit workers under the PALM scheme, employers can access workers to fill unskilled, low-skilled, or semi-skilled positions for short-term jobs (up to 9 months) or long-term jobs (between one and 4 years).

-PALM scheme employers in the agriculture sector can be based anywhere in Australia, while for all other sectors employers must be based in a rural or regional location.
+PALM scheme employers in the agriculture and select agriculture-related food product manufacturing sectors can be based anywhere in Australia, while for all other sectors employers must be based in a rural or regional location.
 All PALM scheme employers must undertake labour market testing to ensure Australians have priority for local jobs.